davawen/keal/README.md

   - `update_all`: Replace the current choice list with a new one
   - `update:<index>`: Change a single choice.
 Give it as a one-element choice list (don't forget the `end`!)
   - `none`: Do nothing
-- And you can subscribe to the following events:
-  - `enter`: The user selected or clicked an option.
-Sends the index of the given choice
-  - `shift_enter`: Same, but with shift held
-  - `query`: Query string changed.
-Sends the new query.

 And here is an exemple of a more interactive plugin:
 ```